Hard-Stuff/HardStuff-piolib-SIM7600/README.md

 // Inherited from TinyGSM
 #define DUMP_AT_COMMANDS          // Will dump your AT commands to Serial.
 Very useful for debugging, remove in production code!
 #define TINY_GSM_RX_BUFFER number // Modify the RX buffer size (default is 1024).
-Depends on your ,microcontroller.
+Depends on your microcontroller.
 ```

 ### Client classes available